massimilianodelliubaldini/random-warp-tracker/README.md

 4. **Rapid prototyping:** I'm using GitHub Pages as my web host, which means all the logic is client-side.
 However, my reliance on JSON means I can't run it locally for testing due to CORS policies (the HowTo page is written to be a static map, so it doesn't need to load JSON).
 So, I update the site frequently to see my changes in action and adjust as needed.

+## To-Do Items

+1. Map out the non-city worlds.

+2. Figure out how to display the centers and key locations.
+Maybe HTML tables?
+How do I make those play nice with the other image-based worlds?

+3. Write code comments.
+There are exactly zero of them.
+I like the idea of self-documenting code, but in some places that's not feasible.

+4. Move the warp dictionary to a cookie.
+Currently, if you navigate away from the site, you lose all progress.

+99. Write a game selector.

 ## Dependencies

 * jQuery 3.6.0